williamjturkel/H3885G-FW25/Wk05/README.md

      - **Source Citation**: The specific file and page number where this entity was found.
   4. **Verify**: check the "Source Citation" column against the original documents to ensure the AI hasn't "hallucinated" entities that don't exist in your source collection.
   5. **Export to Sheets**: Export the Data Table to Google Sheets.
 This allows you to save the table as a CSV file if you want to refer to it in the future.
   6. **Convert to JSON**: In your NotebookLM chat session try the following prompt: "_Convert the current Data Table into a structured JSON array suitable for a network analysis tool_."
+(If this prompt does not work, you can export the Data Table to Google Sheets, save it as a CSV and then re-import it into the Notebook.)
 We will discuss this output next.

 # JSON Refresher: The Language of Data